 For information about course delivery, please see the "Overview" tab above.

 In general, students complete the full set of courses outlined in the program.
 It is possible to transfer a limited number of graduate credits.
 However, this credit must meet the following criteria:

 Please check with the program coordinator about specific situations and Transfer Evaluation Forms.

 This program is designed to improve an individual's teaching skills, as well as prepare educators for possible positions in school leadership.

 No. This program is designed for graduate students who hold a recognized teaching license.
 There is no licensure attached to this graduate degree.

-To enroll in this program, students must be teaching in an American International School and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.
+To enroll in this program, students must be teaching in an international school and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.

 We encourage you to apply for admission to graduate studies through the University of Northern Iowa as soon as possible.
-Applications must be received by December 1, 2016.
+Applications are still being accepted for the March 2018 cohort.

 Former UNI students: The online application requires logging in with your CatID credentials.
 If you have forgotten your username or passphrase, contact us at CESP-Consult@uni.edu or 800-772-1746 and let us know that you are interested in applying for the Teacher Leadership for International Educators MA program.

 Contact us at 800-648-3864 or Distance@uni.edu for assistance.
 Additional resources are also available from the UNI Graduate College.